exercism/javascript/concepts/functions/about.md

 The standard way of defining a function in JavaScript is a _function declaration_, also called _function definition_ or _function statement_.

-It consists of the `function` keyword, the name of the function, and a comma-separated list of parameters in round brackets.
+It consists of the `function` keyword, the name of the function, and a comma-separated list of parameters enclosed in parentheses.
-This is followed by the function body (the code that should be executed) wrapped in curly brackets.
+This is followed by the function body (collection of statements that defines what a function does) wrapped in curly braces.

 ```javascript
 function someName(param1, param2, param3) {